k8ssandra/k8ssandra/docs/content/en/docs/faqs/_index.md

 * Apache Cassandra
 * Stargate, the open source data gateway
 * Kubernetes Operator for Apache Cassandra (cass-operator)
-* Reaper for Apache Cassandra, an anti-entropy repair feature for Apache Cassandra (reaper-operator)
+* Reaper for Apache Cassandra, an anti-entropy repair feature (reaper-operator)
 * Medusa for Apache Cassandra for backup and restore (medusa-operator)
 * Metrics Collector, with Prometheus integration, and visualization via preconfigured Grafana dashboards
 * Templates for connections into your Kubernetes environment via Ingress solutions